-Appointment of Auditors (Resolution 4)
+Re-appointment of Auditors (Resolution 7)

 Pursuant to Section 273(b) of the Act, the term of office of the present Auditors, Messrs.
-Ecovis Malaysia PLT, shall lapse at the conclusion of this AGM unless they are re-appointed by the shareholders to continue in office.
+UHY, shall lapse at the conclusion of this AGM unless they are reappointed by the shareholders to continue in office.
 Messrs.
-Ecovis Malaysia PLT have indicated their willingness to continue their service.
+UHY have indicated their willingness to continue their service.
 The re-appointment of Messrs.
-Ecovis Malaysia PLT as Auditors has been considered against the relevant criteria prescribed by Paragraph 15.21 of the MMLR.
-This proposed Resolution 4, if passed, will also give the Directors of the Company, the authority to determine the remuneration of the Auditors.
+UHY as Auditors has been considered against the relevant criteria prescribed by Paragraph 15.21 of the MMLR.
+This proposed Resolution 7, if passed, will also give the Directors of the Company, the authority to determine the remuneration of the Auditors.